karlpokus/minio-lab/README.md

 $ node upload.js
 ```

 Or use the [mc client](https://docs.min.io/docs/minio-client-complete-guide.html) to manage objects.
 Use `--insecure` to bypass self-signed cert errors or copy `certs/public.crt` to `.mc/certs/CAs`.
+By the same token, use the `-k` flag for curl.

 ### distributed mode - single tenant